DavesCodeMusings/CloudPi/docs/deploy-file-sharing-stack.md

 ## Next Steps
 Now that you have file sharing running on your Raspberry Pi, there are very few tasks left in the project.
 If all you wanted was a file sharing cloud, you can stop here.
 If you want to take things a step further, there's another [step for deploying home automation](deploy-home-automation-stack.md).

+___

+_The good thing about standards is that there are so many to choose from. &mdash;Andrew Tanenbaum_